 What is a Land Broker?

-A land broker is simply a licensed real estate agent who deals exclusively in assisting buyers and sellers of land base assets.
-For example the purchase and sale of farm and ranch land, acerage properties along with development, investment and recreational lands.
-Some key responsibilities include identifying properties for disposition and aquisition along with negotiating transactions between buyers and sellers.
+A land broker is simply a licensed real estate agent who deals exclusively in assisting buyers and sellers of land-based assets.
+For example the purchase and sale of farm and ranch land, acreage properties along with development, investment and recreational lands.
+Some key responsibilities include identifying properties for disposition and acquisition along with negotiating transactions between buyers and sellers.